 Katrin welcomes applications for PhD topics related to any of her research interests.

 Katrin Schreiter has taught modules ranging from international to European history, covering global topics such as the student protests of 1968 or the fall of the Berlin Wall and the subsequent restructuring of Europe.
-In her teaching, she offers different theoretical approaches and historical methods, including class, gender, and visual culture, to allow students to gain a better understanding of the past and its influence on present political debates.
+In her teaching, she offers different theoretical approaches and historical methods, including class, gender, race and visual culture, to allow students to gain a better understanding of the past and its influence on present political debates.

 At King’s College, her teaching focuses on Germany’s nineteenth and twentieth-century history and contemporary politics, economics, society, and culture.
 Key issues that are explored in her modules include the impact of policy on Germany’s political and economic culture, and the continuing political debate about Germany’s role in Europe.